igorskyflyer/file-formats/adbt/README.md

 !             👆🏽 we could use $(description) as well
 ```

-Now, the header file has 2 dynamic properties, `title`, `description`.
+Now, the header file has 2 dynamic properties, `title` and `description`.
 They are represented by the placeholders and are pulled from your meta file when the template is compiled, thus, allowing you to provide custom values in the meta file for each template.

 <br>